8 of the best bars in Canggu, Bali's dynamic enclave

 The seaside destination is less of a tourist hub than Seminyak, so bustle is replaced by the slow life, and spending time at cafés after an afternoon at the pool or beach defines the Canggu experience.
 If your idea of a brew is more beer than coffee, Canggu also has a lively bar scene that offers guests a full spectrum for entertainment.

-7 best bars to visit in Canggu, Bali for a damn good time
+7 of the best bars to visit in Canggu, Bali for a damn good time

 Jump To / Table of Contents